oxdev03/pm2.web/README.md

    npm install
    ```

-2. Create a `.env` file in the dashboard directory and add the following variables
+2. Create a `.env` file in the dashboard directory and add the following env variables

    ```bash
     MONGO_URI=<MongoDB URI>